dynobase-icon

 DynamoDB

 • Provisioned: The required minimum and maximum WCU and RCU units are specified when the table gets created.
-You may use this if your application has a never-changing traffic flow.
+You may use this if your application has a predictable traffic flow.

 • On-Demand: DynamoDB scales the capacity units up and down based on the application workload and traffic.
 If your application does not have a predictable traffic flow, you may use this.